DUI Attorney in Birmingham, AL

 If your BAC is not above 0.08%, then you face mitigated penalties for a DUI.
 Your driver’s license may be suspended for 30 days.
 However, if your BAC is more than 0.08% when you are under 21 years old, you will face the full possible consequence of a DUI conviction.

-You should contact a Birmingham DUI attorney as soon as possible to discuss how to defend against an underage DUI in Birmingham, AL.
+You should contact a Birmingham DUI defense attorney as soon as possible to discuss how to defend against an underage DUI in Birmingham, Alabama.

 Don’t Wait Until It’s Too Late